-I’m obsessed with possibility and creating the opportunity for leaders to lead in possibility.
+I’m obsessed with Leading Possibility and creating the opportunity for leaders to lead in possibility.

 With over 30 years’ experience, I have helped 1000’s to develop their leadership competence, confidence and credibility.
-The author of five Amazon #1 best-selling books about leadership, including the 2 latest, ‘Power Up” & “You’re On Mute,” I have been featured in The Age, Sydney Morning Herald, INTHEBLACK, HRD, CEO Magazine & Coaching World.
+The author of six Amazon #1 best-selling books about leadership, including the latest, ‘Big Leadership,‘ I have been featured in The Age, Sydney Morning Herald, INTHEBLACK, HRD, CEO Magazine & Coaching World.

-I typically speak at conferences, run workshops, consult and coach.
+I typically speak at conferences, develop leadership strategy and programs, consult and coach.

 ✔ Build the practical foundations for effective leadership